MicrosoftDocs/Viva/Viva/insights/advanced/analyst/data-quality-analyst-experience.md

 * A red error tag appears when *all* insights in the Power BI template use the affected metric.
 Hover over the warning icon to get the name of the attribute impacting the metric.
 If your query has errors, you can’t run the query or load results into Power BI.
 You'll need to contact your admin to get the right data uploaded.

 >[!Note]
->Right now, the app doesn't show which insights use flagged metrics.
+>Right now, Power BI reports don't show which insights use flagged metrics.

 #### Warnings or errors on filters

-See <include link to Setting up a custom query -> Applying filters> <!--Lucas, we don't discuss errors in this doc or in our Filters doc.
-Wondering whether we should do that here-->
+Warnings on filters appear the same as they do in [custom queries](#warnings-on-filters).

 #### Warnings or errors on employee attributes

-##### Required attributes
+##### Basic attributes

-Power BI templates require certain attributes to work properly.
-Required attributes appear in gray, and you can’t remove them.
+Power BI templates require certain basic attributes to work properly.
+These attributes appear in gray, and you can’t remove them.

 If required attributes are of low quality, the app will flag them with a warning.
 If your query has low-quality required attributes, you can still run it and load results into Power BI.

 >[!Note]
->Right now, the app doesn't show which insights use flagged attributes.
+>Right now, Power BI reports don't show which insights use flagged metrics.

 If required attributes are missing from your organizational data, the app will flag them with an error, and you won't be able to run the query or load results into Power BI.
 You'll need to contact your admin to get the right data uploaded.

-##### Optional attributes
+##### Supplemental attributes

-We also preselect a few optional attributes in your query, which help create filter-based insights in your Power BI template.
-You can remove optional attributes from your query if you want, but keep in mind that doing so might affect certain filters in Power BI.
+We also preselect a few supplemental attributes in your query, which help create filter-based insights in your Power BI template.
+You can remove these attributes from your query if you want, but keep in mind that doing so might affect certain filters in Power BI.

-If your query has low-quality optional attributes, or if optional employee attributes are missing from your organizational data, the app will flag these attributes with a warning.
+If your query has low-quality supplemental attributes, or if optional employee attributes are missing from your organizational data, the app will flag these attributes with a warning.
 You can still run your query and load results into Power BI.
-However, missing attributes will produce empty fields in your template.
+However, missing supplemental attributes will produce empty fields in your template.

 ### Data-quality notifications in query results

 On the **Query results** page, you might notice warnings next to your query's name.
 These warnings might crop up for a few reasons.
 Maybe you ran a query knowing that it used low-quality attributes.
 Or, your query might not have had any low-quality attributes at the time you ran it, but after a recent data upload, the quality of some attributes decreased.

 If you find a data-quality warning, select the query's name or **View query**.
 The app will show which attributes are of low quality.

-### Using the Organizational data page

-You can get to the **Organizational data** page in two ways: Either by directly selecting it from the app’s left pane, or by selecting **View data quality** within a banner message (described later in this article).

-The **Organizational data** page contains two tabs: **Data hub** and **Data quality**.

-#### Data hub

-The **Data hub** tab shows the number of:

-* Missing or low-quality insights
-* Available insights
-* Missing or low-quality data fields
-* Days since the data was last refreshed

-It also shows, as a donut chart, the percentage of insights displayed based on the total number of possible insights.
-When more organizational data is added, more insights become available and this percentage increases.

-Beneath the summary is a list of missing insights and missing data fields.
-You can select a missing insight to see its related data fields, and vice versa.

-A blurb describes how to improve data quality.

-The **Data quality** tab provides attribute-specific information, including **Quality score**.

-### Contacting your admin

-To address data-quality errors and warnings, you might need to have your admin re-upload organizational data.

-The **Contact admin** page, which is under construction right now, will provide a list of your organization’s admins and their contact information, and also provide a button to directly send them an email.